Beta8397/FreightFrenzy71b/README.md

 	+ If enabled, user provides a "Match Number" through the Driver Station user interface (top of the screen).
 	    * The Match Number is used to create a log file specifically with log statements from that particular Op Mode run.
 	    * Match log files are stored in /sdcard/FIRST/matlogs on the Robot Controller.
-	    * Once an op mode run is complete, the Match Number is cleared.
+	    * Once an op cacheMode run is complete, the Match Number is cleared.
-	    * This is a convenient way to create a separate match log with statements only related to a specific op mode run.
+	    * This is a convenient way to create a separate match log with statements only related to a specific op cacheMode run.

  * New Devices
     - Support for REV Robotics Blinkin LED Controller.